Five books from Central Europe to read during quarantine - Kafkadesk

 The apparent simplicity of the tone, the story and the seeming naivety of Hanta denote a typical Czech irony that’s one of the defining traits of Hrabal’s writing.
 With Hanta’s character, who reveals himself as a kind of a wise fool, Bohumil Hrabal creates a kind of modern Švejk, the famous Czech soldier of Jaroslav Hasek whose idiocy proves to be his best quality to overcome the challenge of time and history.
 Through this falsely simple story, Hrabal symbolizes the never-ending fight of mankind, culture, arts and poetry against the crushing rule of totalitarianism.

-Madame, Antoni Libera (Poland)
+Quarantine books #4: Madame, by Antoni Libera (Poland)

 With my fourth choice, Antoni Libera’s Madame, we remain under communist rule, but head slightly north to neighbouring Poland